 Shopping for toxin-free foods can feel overwhelming at first, but it’s actually quite easy once you get the hang of it.
 As you’re starting out, look for all-natural alternatives to your favorite food on this website: www.toxinless.com.

 Frustrated by the poor selection of toxin-free processed foods in your local grocery store?
 Consider purchasing a membership at www.thrivemarket.com.
-For a flat $59.95/year fee, you can buy all sorts of highly discounted, high-quality products from reputable brands like Primal Kitchen, Jackson’s Honest, and EPIC.
-(More good news: shipping is always free with a purchase over $49, and, if you enter the code http://thrv.me/biohackingwithbrooke when you sign up, you’ll save 25% on your first order!)
+For a flat annual fee, you can buy all sorts of highly discounted, high-quality products from reputable brands like Primal Kitchen, Jackson’s Honest, and EPIC.
+(More good news: shipping is free once you reach a minimum dollar amount, and if you enter the code http://thrv.me/biohackingwithbrooke when you sign up, you’ll save a percentage on your first order!)

 When you find toxin-free versions of your favorite processed foods, first of all…CONGRATULATIONS!
 This is not an easy feat!
 After giving yourself a pat on the back, please share your findings in the comments.